Joey305/ArpeggioFix/README.md

 * Support for mmCIF format to process also larger structures.
 * Results in JSON format.
 * Few bug fixes
+****The Main Changes made to this file was to update the interactions.py file using the lines of code from https://github.com/PDBeurope/arpeggio/issues/4
 # Outline

 Arpeggio calculates interatomic contacts based on the rules defined in [CREDO](http://marid.bioc.cam.ac.uk/credo).
 The program is freely available and requires only Open Source dependencies.